Horatio Colony: Writings

+Legacy

-At his death in 1977, Colony's house was transformed into the Horatio Colony House Museum at his bequest.Today the museum houses his vast collections and hosts a variety of public programs.
-A separate plot of land owned by his family was turned into the Horatio Colony Nature Preserve at this time as well.
-The Preserve is open year round for individual hiking.
+After his death in 1977, Colony's home in Keene was turned into the Horatio Colony House Museum as per his will.
+Built in 1806 in the Federal style, the museum houses his collections and hosts various public programs.
+A 645-acre plot of land owned by his family was preserved as the Horatio Colony Nature Preserve at this time as well.
+The preserve holds Colony's cabin, which he built in 1938 to write in solitude.
+The preserve is open year-round to hikers.
+Both properties are managed by the Colony Memorial Trust.